rbanks74/scala-akka-101/README.md

         Change Log
+        *   2/4/16 Refactor: version 0.6
+            - Moved random double generator to the optools.utils object
+            - Created a new services directory to segregate methods on College and Student objects
+            - Removed future from gpa generator
+            - updated methods:
+                - addStudentToCollege
+                - removeStudentFromCollege
+            - new methods:
+                - updateGpa
+                - acceptanceToCollege

         *   2/4/16 Major refactor: version 0.5
             - Use of Case Classes instead of Regular Classes and SubClasses
             - Moved random # generator functionality to the optools.utils object